-5) Which of the following are Amazon's primary value propositions?
+- 5) Which of the following represent Amazon's primary value proposition(s)?

-A) personalization and customization
+- A) personalization and customization

-B) selection and convenience
+- B) selection and convenience

-C) reduction of price discovery cost
+- C) reduction of price discovery cost

-D) management of product delivery
+- D) management of product delivery

-Answer: B

-Difficulty: Moderate

-AACSB: Analytical thinking

-LO: 2.1: Identify the key components of e-commerce business models.

-6) A firm's \\\\\\ describes how a firm will produce a superior return on invested capital.
+- 6) A firm's \\\\\ describes how a firm will produce a return on invested capital.

-A) value proposition
+- A) value proposition

-B) revenue model
+- B) revenue model

-C) market strategy
+- C) market strategy

-D) competitive advantage
+- D) competitive advantage

-Answer: B

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.1: Identify the key components of e-commerce business models.

-7) Which of the following is an example of the subscription revenue model?
+- 7) Which of the following is an example of the subscription revenue model?

-A) eHarmony
+- A) Scribd

-B) eBay
+- B) eBay

-C) E\Trade
+- C) E\Trade

-D) Twitter
+- D) Twitter

 Answer: A

-Difficulty: Moderate

-AACSB: Application of knowledge

-8) Stickiness is an important attribute for which of the following revenue models?
+- 8) Stickiness is an important attribute for which of the following revenue models?

-A) advertising revenue model
+- A) advertising revenue model

-B) subscription revenue model
+- B) subscription revenue model

-C) transaction fee revenue model
+- C) transaction fee revenue model

-D) sales revenue model
+- D) affiliate revenue model

-Answer: A

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.1: Identify the key components of e-commerce business models.

-9) Which of the following companies uses a transaction fee revenue model?
+- 9) Which of the following companies use a transaction fee revenue model?

-A) Yahoo
+- A) Yahoo

-B) E\Trade
+- B) E\Trade

-C) Twitter
+- C) Twitter

-D) Sears
+- D) Birchbox

-Answer: B

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.1: Identify the key components of e-commerce business models.

-10) Which of the following is an example of the affiliate revenue model?
+- 10) Which of the following is an example of the affiliate revenue model?

-A) Scribd
+- A) Scribd

-B) eBay
+- B) eBay

-C) L.L.
+- C) L.L.
 Bean

-D) MyPoints
+- D) MyPoints

-Answer: D

-Difficulty: Moderate

-AACSB: Application of knowledge

-LO: 2.1: Identify the key components of e-commerce business models.

-11) Which of the following involves a company giving away a certain level of product or services without charge, but then charging a fee for premium levels of the product or service?
+- 11) Which of the following involves a company giving away a certain level of product or services without charge, but then charging a fee for premium levels of the product or service?

-A) advertising revenue model
+- A) advertising revenue model

-B) subscription revenue model
+- B) subscription revenue model

-C) freemium strategy
+- C) freemium strategy

-D) transaction fee revenue model
+- D) transaction fee revenue model

-Answer: C

-Difficulty: Moderate

-AACSB: Analytical thinking

-LO: 2.1: Identify the key components of e-commerce business models.

-12) Which of the following factors is not a significant influence on a company's competitive environment?
+- 12) Which of the following is not a significant influence on a company's competitive environment?

-A) how many competitors are active
+- A) how many competitors are active

-B) what the market share of each competitor is
+- B) the market share of each competitor

-C) the availability of supportive organizational structures
+- C) the availability of supportive organizational structures

-D) how competitors price their products
+- D) how competitors price their products